blancosilva/blancosilva.github.io/books.md

 > Of all the "Mastering [..python package name...]" books produced by Packt, I would say this is the most thorough and in depth of any I have read.
 There are easy-to-understand examples in parts of the book, and in some chapters the mathematical topics covered are more sophisticated scientific computation techniques I haven't seen in other books.
 If you are looking for a thorough text on Python and scientific computing, this is probably a book you will find helpful.

+There is a sample chapter (<a href="http://www.slideshare.net/PacktPub/mastering-scipy-sample-chapter">Chapter 6.
+Computational Geometry</a>) hosted in SlideShare to wet your appetite.
+Enjoy!

 ### Learning SciPy for Numerical and Scientific Computing

 <div class="row">